nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
-Teacher requests to find by address without providing any query.
+Teacher requests to find by address with a blank or white space only parameter.
     - 1a1.
-Teacher’s Pet displays invalid address command message.
+Teacher’s Pet displays invalid address format command message.

       Use case ends.

 - 1b.
 Teacher's Pet detects multiple students share the same address in the system.
     - 1b1.
-Teacher’s Pet lists the details of multiple students.
+Teacher’s Pet lists the details of all those students.

       Use case ends.